Alvearie/de-identification/docs/masking-providers.md

 | unspecifiedValueHandling      | Integer  | Handling options are **1**: return null **2**: return fictionalized value  **3**: return a configured value    | 1                 |
 | unspecifiedValueReturnMessage | String   | Value to be returned when `unspecifiedValueHandling` is set to **3**                                     | **OTHER**         |

 For providers that operate using regular expressions, for example, PHONE NUMBER, SSN\_US, SSN\_UK, MAC\_ADDRESS, IBAN, CREDIT\_CARD, DATETIME, IP\_ADDRESS, and EMAIL, an unrecognized value is a value that does not conform to the specified regular expression.

 Similarly, for providers that operate using lookup tables, for example, NAME, CITY, COUNTRY, OCCUPATION, and HOSPITAL, an unrecognized value is a value that is not part of the corresponding lookup table that is used by the privacy provider.

 When `unspecifiedValueHandling` is set to **1** (or to a value other than either **2** or **3**), any privacy provider that takes as input an unrecognized data value returns a null value.

 When `unspecifiedValueHandling` is set to **2**, any privacy provider that takes as input an unrecognized data value returns a randomly-generated, fictionalized value that is valid for the corresponding provider.

 Finally, when `unspecifiedValueHandling` is set to **3**, any provider that takes as input an unrecognized data value, stores to this value the message that is specified in `unspecifiedValueReturnMessage`.
 By default, this message is set to **OTHER**.

 **Exceptions**

 These privacy providers ignore the `unspecifiedValueHandling` option:
+* GENERALIZE
+* HASH
+* MAINTAIN
+* NULL
+* PSEUDONYM
+* RANDOM
+* REDACT
+* REPLACE

-   GENERALIZE, HASH, MAINTAIN, NULL, PSEUDONYM, RANDOM, REDACT, and REPLACE.
-The URL, NUMVARIANCE, and ATC providers treat option 2 of `unspecifiedValueHandling` the same as option 1.
+These privacy providers treat option 2 of `unspecifiedValueHandling` the same as option 1:
+* ATC
+* BINNING
+* NUMBERVARIANCE
+* URL

 #### Exception handling